homeinfogmbh/backlight/README.md

 #### `NoSupportedGraphicsCards`
-Indicates that no supported graphics cards could be found in either the provided pool or, if none was supplied, the system.
+Indicates that no supported graphics cards could be found in either the provided pool or, if none was supplied, on the system.

 ### Interface
-Provides an abtracting interface to the backlight API provided under `/sys/class/backlight/<graphics_card>`.
+The class `backlight.api.Backlight` provides an abtracting interface to the backlight API provided under `/sys/class/backlight/<graphics_card>`.

 #### `Backlight(graphics_card)`
 Creates a new backlight instance using the respective graphics card.

-If the provided graphics card does not exist, it raises `DoesNotExist`.

-If the provided graphics card does not support this API, it raises `DoesNotSupportAPI`.
+Raises `DoesNotExist` if the provided graphics card does not exist or `DoesNotSupportAPI` if the provided graphics card does not support this API.

 #### `Backlight.load(graphics_cards=None)`
-Loads the backlight using the first working graphics card specified in `graphics_cards`.

-If `graphics_cards` is `None`, it will use the first working graphics card found on the system.
+Loads the backlight using the first working graphics card specified in `graphics_cards` or the first working graphics card found on the system if `graphics_cards` is `None`.
 If no provided graphics cards could be found, it raises `NoSupportedGraphicsCards`.

 #### `Backlight.max`
-Property to get the maximum raw backlight value.
+Read-only property to get the maximum raw backlight value.
 The default minimum raw backlight value is always `0`.
-This property is read-only.

 #### `Backlight.raw`
 Get and sets the raw backlight brightness of the used device as `str`.
 The conditions and constraints of `Backlight.value` apply accordingly, except that the integer values are represented by base-10 string representations.

 #### `Backlight.value`
 Gets and sets the raw backlight brightness of the used device, as `int`.
 The valid values for this property are integers from `0` to `Backlight.max` including both values and vary between different devices.

 #### `Backlight.percent`
 Gets and sets the raw backlight brightness in percent.
 The valid values for this property range from `0` to `100` including both.